HasanMusaraf/Buykart/README.md

      *  Add and Delete Cart Products (users) - users can add and delete the products to their own cart page.

      *  Payment page (users) - User can make a dummy payment and the payment details, address, quantity and all the details have been stored in the database.

+     *  My order (users) - User can check their order status.

 ##### SignUp :
       * If they want to shop a product, they have to signup.